barnesdc/best-fit/README.md

   source ~/.yourFilename
   ```

+- If in the server directory: `yarn start`
+- If in the root directory: `yarn start:server`
-- Start the server with "**npm start**" or "**yarn start**" within the server directory, you should see a console output of:
-  - *"Server running on port: youApplcationPortNumber"*
+- You should see a console output of: _"Server running on port: youApplcationPortNumber"_

 ## How to Run the Client